denisos/listing-app/README.md

 - fluid layout using flexbox
 - mobile first (heading text and margins)
 - media queries, screen widths 375 to 1180 and between
+    - 375 default
-    760: h2/margins change to appprox mid
+    - 760: h2/margins change to appprox mid
-   1180: h2 change fs to 28px (all others same); change margins/padding to more
+    - 1180: h2 change fs to 28px (all others same); change margins/padding to more

 ## testing
-- uses react-testing-library
+- uses react-testing-library and jest
 - for e2e testing I'd use cypress.io (future)
 - for static code checking I'd want typescript

 ## left to do
 - "Listed" year as yy
 - page loading and error states are super basic
-- more abstraction
+- more abstractions
 - more tests
 - convert to typescript